kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 - Make the Kubernetes OpenAPI generator recognize the marker.
 - Deduce values of an enum type from its Go type definition.
 - Detect and annotate enum types in all built-in types.
+- Unify the marker with that of kube-builder's enum mechanism.

 ### Non-Goals